iobroker-community-adapters/ioBroker.shelly/README.md

 |Shelly Color Bulb (SHCB-1)|supported since v4.0.5|supported since v4.0.5|
 |Shelly Button (SHBTN-2)|supported since v4.0.5|supported since v4.0.5|
 |Shelly Motion (SHMOS-01)|supported since v4.0.6|supported since v4.0.6|

-## What is Sentry and what is reported to the servers?
-Sentry.io is a way for developers to get an overview about errors from their applications.
-And exactly this is implemented in this adapter.

-When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to our own Sentry server hosted in Germany.
-When you allowed ioBroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
-This allows Sentry to group errors and show how many unique users are affected by such an error.
-All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog